Khachanov through to gold medal match in Olympic tennis | ExBulletin

 Djokovic, who had not lost since being defeated by Rafael Nadal in the Italian Open final 2 months ago, will face Carreno Busta for the bronze.

-On a damp and muggy evening at Ariake Tennis Park, Djokovic made a series of unusual errors after a strong start as 1.98m Zverev started winning free points with his big serve.
+On a damp and muggy evening, Djokovic made a series of unusual errors after a strong start as the 1.98m Zverev started to win free points with his big serve.

+Djokovic led a set and a break in the second before Zverev won 10 of the last 11 games.

+He has left without losses in recent months and for him it is a big loss … he finally collapsed, said Marin Cilic of Croatia, who won silver in doubles.

+Cilic noted that the extreme heat and humidity in the Ariake Tennis Park throughout the tournament may have caught up with Djokovic.

+It is very unfortunate for him, but he is still an incredible champion and he still has so many years ahead of him to achieve many great things, Cilic said.

-When Zverev hit a backhand winner along the line that Djokovic didn’t move to close it, Djokovic walked over to the net where he was hugged by Zverev.
-Djokovic responded by resting his head on Zverev’s shoulder as the pair exchanged a few words.
+When Zverev hit a backhand winner along the line that Djokovic didn’t move to close it, Djokovic walked over to the net where he received a warm hug from Zverev as the pair exchanged some words.

-I told him he is the best of all time, Zverev said.
-I know he chased history, he chased (the) Golden Slam. … Were very close. … So of course I’m glad I won, but in the end I also know (how) he feels.
+Of course I’m glad I won, but in the end I also know (how) he feels, Zverev said.

 Djokovic’s only Olympic medal was bronze in singles at the 2008 Beijing Games, his first.
 He still managed to win gold at the Tokyo Games in the mixed doubles.

-Djokovic had to return to the field almost immediately to play with Serbian partner Nina Stojanovic in the mixed doubles semi-finals against Russian duo Elena Vesnina and Aslan Karatsev.
+Djokovic returned to the field just over an hour later to play with Serbian partner Nina Stojanovic in the mixed doubles semifinals and also lost that match by being defeated by Russian duo Elena Vesnina and Aslan Karatsev 7- 6(4), 7-5.

 Viktor Troicki, the coach of the Serbian Olympic team, told the Associated Press on Thursday that the entire team was up against Djokovic and playing mixed doubles because they didn’t want the event to tire him with so much at stake in singles.